zhuohongwei/cl-json-path/README.markdown

 # cl-json-path

 A small utility to make extracting values from nested JSON easier.
-Originally wrote this to work with cl-json but it can be customizable to work for other representations too.
+Originally wrote this to work with cl-json but it can be customized to work for other representations too.

 ## Usage